EN 13034

 Under the EN 13034 standard, the fabric is tested for protection against four liquid chemicals:

-- sulfuric acid (dissolved in water with a concentration of 30%)
+- Sulphuric acid (dissolved in water with a concentration of 30%)

-- caustic soda (dissolved in water with a concentration of 20%)
+- Sodium Hydroxide (dissolved in water with a concentration of 10%)

 About the EN 13034 Testing Process

-During testing, the temperature of the chemicals is 20ºC with a margin of 2ºC.
-There are then two results from the test.
-Firstly, how much chemical liquid is repelled by the fabric, and secondly, the percentage of the liquid that the fabric will let through within a one-minute timeframe.
-The results then allow the fabrics to be placed into either Class 1, 2, or 3 (the highest being 3) depending on the results and according to the following tables:
+EN13034 testing is carried out at 20°C ± 2 and 65% ± 5% and then there are then two results from the test.
+Firstly, how much chemical liquid is repelled by the fabric, and secondly, the percentage of the liquid that the fabric will let penetrate.
+The results are taken 60secs after the start of the test and then allow the fabrics to be placed into either Class 1, 2, or 3 (the highest being 3) depending on the results and according to the following tables:

 ---|---|